What is a CTA? Call to Action Definition and Examples

 As with any digital marketing campaign, you will want to watch your analytics and see if your CTA is helping drive traffic to a specific page or increase conversions.

-If you find that readers are not engaging with your CTA, try changing the copy, as well as the color and the placement of the button and see if that helps.
-If that does not help, look a bit deeper into making sure the call to action button or link is working properly across all devices.
+If you find that readers are not engaging with your CTA, try changing the copy, as well as the color and the placement of the button, and see if that helps.
+If that does not help, look a bit deeper into making sure the call-to-action button or link is working properly across all devices.

 Bottom line?
 If you’re running a business website and not utilizing CTAs, you’re missing out on a lot of potential sales.